Endava/BEEQ/packages/beeq-vue/README.md

 @import "@bee-q/core/dist/bee-q/bee-q";
 ```

 > ❗️The icons SVG are shipped in a separate folder.
-Depending on your React stack, your project will need to include `node_modules/@bee-q/core/dist/bee-q/svg` in the build in such a way that it respond to: `http://<domain>/svg`
+Depending on your stack, your project will need to include `node_modules/@bee-q/core/dist/bee-q/svg` in the build in such a way that it respond to: `http://<domain>/svg`

 ## Usage